Summary

 HISTORY:

-Part of the past known through written documents/studies and science of past events, of an evolution.
+Part of the past known through written documents/studies and the science of past events, of an evolution.

 SHOAH:

-Hebrew word meaning 'catastrophe', referring more particularly to the undertaking of the extermination of the Jewish people by the Nazis.
+Hebrew word meaning "catastrophe", referring more specifically to the Nazi extermination of the Jewish people.

 BIBLIOGRAPHY

-- Manuel d'Histoire de terminales, under the direction of Jean-Michel Lambin éditions Hachette, 1998
+- Manuel d'Histoire de terminales, edited by Jean-Michel Lambin éditions Hachette, 1998

 - Auschwitz explained to my daughter, by Annette Wieviorka, Le Seuil, September 1999

-- Death is my job, by Robert Merle, Folio
+- Death is my profession, by Robert Merle, Folio

-- Educate against Auschwitz, History and memory, by Jean-François Forges, pedagogy collection, ESF publisher, 1997
+- Educate against Auschwitz, History and Memory, by Jean-François Forges, collection pédagogies, ESF publisher, 1997

 -Le petit Robert, dictionary of the French language, Sejer, 2004

-- The mimeographed concentration system provided by Mrs. Mallard
+- The mimeographed concentration camp system provided by Mrs. Mallard

 -Shoah, film by Claude Lanzmann from 1985